 To Apply or Renew

-All individuals must submit a Medical Cannabis Patient Application (adult or minor version) with all required documentation and payment.
-Applications may be submitted online, uploaded to Dropbox, or by mail.
+DC residents must submit a complete Medical Cannabis Patient Application (adult or minor version) and payment.
+Applications may be submitted online (recommended), by mail, or by placing in the Self-Service Kiosk directly outside ABRA's lobby.

 - Physician (MD, DO)